towersvault/shinpokered/README.md

 An aide is in the Celadon Diner.
 He will toggle on/off a catch-up EXP boost function for under-leveled pokemon.

-Item, Sleep, and Freeze clauses can each be toggled by the Clause Brothers in Viridian City.
+Item, Sleep, Freeze, and Trapping clauses can each be toggled by the Clause Brothers in Viridian City.

 The bag now supports an additional item list for an extra 20 slots of space!
 Press START on the bag menu to hot-swap the item list that populates the active bag.